 It’s up to you!

 The positions for feeding your baby are limitless.
-Just make sure you’re comfortable, baby’s comfortable, and you’ve got a good latch.
+Just make sure you’re comfortable, your baby is comfortable, and you’ve got a good latch.
 The positions you prefer will probably change over time, so if one isn’t working for you, change it up and see if a new one might work better.

 What’s your favorite breastfeeding position?
 Tell me in the comments, I’d love to hear!